TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 > Load the position, velocity, acceleration, and time histories into your Matlab
 > simulator and execute it (assume z=0 for all time).
 Does your quadcopter
 > follow the trajectory?
 Include plots and commentary in your report.

+Note that you may have to rework portions of the topSimulateControl.m file to work with the incoming data.

 ## Appendix 1: Reference
 ### Build The Lab